StructSeeker/hypothes.is-epubjs-reader/README.md

 ## Features

-Embedded Hypothes.is: Usable on any broweser-support device.
+**Embedded hypothes.is:** Usable on any broweser-support device.
-More Readable Title: the epub title is injected before the page title, making it more viewable in your profile.
+**More Readable Title:** the epub title is injected before the page title, making it more viewable in your profile.
 Fix upstream UI Bugs.

-**Caution:**  Be sure that epub is safe and contain no malicious script!
+**Caution:**  Make sure that the uploaded epub is safe!

 Todo: fix the security flaw.